 Methicillin-resistant Staphylococcus Aureus (MRSA) is a skin infection that is caused by staph bacteria.
 In more severe cases, it may also become a serious skin infection or even infections of the blood, lungs, or the urinary tract.
 It spreads through touch and can prove to be deadly for the old and infirm.

 The reason it is so feared is that this hardy bacteria has become resistant to a range of antibiotics.
 Unfortunately, MRSA is being seen more and more often in healthy individuals, typically in the form of mild skin infections or irritation, but with the difficulty of treating this bacterium with antibiotics, this still presents a real problem.
 Fortunately, there are several home remedies and preventative measures for MRSA that can keep you and your family safe!

 Home Remedies for MRSA

 The powerful immune-boosting properties of turmeric are well known, and can mainly be attributed to the effects of curcumin, the active ingredient found in turmeric.
-You can create a powerful paste from turmeric powder mixed with a small amount of water.
+You can create a paste from turmeric powder mixed with a small amount of water.
 Apply this paste to the infected area to stop it from spreading, and you will quickly see a reduction in the severity of the MRSA sore.

-Final Word of Warning: While these home remedies have been proven through anecdotal evidence to be very effective in the prevention and treatment of MRSA, this can still be a very serious and life-threatening infection, and should not be taken lightly.
+Word of Caution: While these home remedies have been proven through anecdotal evidence to be very effective in the prevention and treatment of MRSA, this can still be a very serious and life-threatening infection, and should not be taken lightly.
 If the MRSA infection spreads to other parts of the body, it can quickly become a potentially fatal complication.
 Any observation of MRSA symptoms should be reported to and examined by a doctor, and proper precautions to avoid infecting others should be taken immediately.